dmhuehol/IGRA-v2/README.md

 Except when specified elsewhere, code and documentation written by Daniel Hueholt under the advisement of Dr. Sandra Yuter at North Carolina State University.
 [<img src="http://www.environmentanalytics.com/wp-content/uploads/2016/05/cropped-Environment_Analytics_Logo_Draft.png">](http://www.environmentanalytics.com)

 Height calculation comes from Durre, I., & Yin, X. (2008).
 Enhanced radiosonde data for studies of vertical structure.
 Bulletin of the American Meteorological Society, 89(9), 1257-1262.
 Retrieved from [http://www.jstor.org/stable/26220887](http://www.jstor.org/stable/26220887)

+This code is licensed under the GNU General Public License, which is included in the repository as `COPYING.txt`.
+The full license can be viewed at [gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).